HannachiHassen/Framework_Project/README.md

 * Create a DataProvider annotated method and pass the data to the Test annotated method

+## Create @BeforeMethod

+* Organize the code for opening the Application

 ## Versioning

 For the versions available, see the [tags on this repository](https://github.com/HannachiHassen/project/tags).